Twins vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have won 10 of the 13 games they were favored on the moneyline this season (76.9%).
+- The Twins have won 11 of the 14 games they were the moneyline favorite this season (78.6%).

-- The implied moneyline probablility in this matchup gives the Twins a 60% chance to win.
+- The Twins have an implied moneyline win probability of 54.5% in this contest.

-- Minnesota has had an over/under set by bookmakers 22 times, and have combined with opponents to go over the total in eight of those games (8-12-2).
+- Minnesota has played in 23 games with set over/under, and have combined with opponents to go over the total eight times (8-13-2).

-- The Twins have had a spread set for only one matchup this season, and they did not cover.
+- The Twins have had a run line set for only one outing this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.